Photo by Benjamin Suter on Unsplash

 Our Society is undergoing a seismic transition as social norms are being upended.

-The Gutenberg Printing Press [31] changed the world, resulting in an explosion of available information with its price collapsing.
+The Gutenberg Printing Press [31] changed the world, resulting in a democratisation of available information with its price collapsing.
 Similarly, the internet has had a Quantum impact (N²), with the cost of communication, collaboration, and coordination accelerating towards zero.

 Can the Internet still become the Public Sphere of the 21st Century [32] [33]?